Doctor of Nursing Practice Program

 - Advocate for clinical prevention, population health initiatives, and evidence-based health policy through interprofessional and stakeholder collaboration.

-Dr. Allison is a certified Acute Care Nurse Practitioner and has more than 30 years experience in cardiac and critical care nursing.
+Dr. Allison is a certified Acute Care Nurse Practitioner and has more than 30 years experience in cardiac critical care, and transplant nursing.
 She began her nursing career as a staff nurse in a 500-bed metropolitan teaching hospital caring for patients with coronary artery disease and heart failure.
 She has extensive experience managing the care of patients requiring critical care interventions and those experiencing complex cardiovascular disease.
 Her particular area of expertise is in the management of patients with end stage heart failure and those experiencing heart transplantation.
-She joined the faculty at Vanderbilt in 2001 and teaches a transplantation elective in the Adult-Gerontology Acute Care Nurse Practitioner Program.
+She joined the faculty at Vanderbilt in 2001 and has taught in all levels within the School of Nursing and teaches a transplantation elective in the Adult-Gerontology Acute Care Nurse Practitioner specialty .
 She uses her nursing expertise to coordinate clinical education and lectures on cardiovascular disorders.
 She maintains part time practice as an ACNP with the Vanderbilt Transplant Center.
 Dr. Allison was the first Vanderbilt faculty member to obtain the DNP degree and became the Director of the DNP program in 2012.
-She presents on topics related to doctoral nursing education and regularly contributes to the national conversation on issues confronting advanced nursing practice and the DNP degree.
+She was named Assistant Dean for Academics, Doctoral Nursing Practice in 2019.
+Dr. Allison was inducted as a Fellow in the American Association of Nurse Practitioners.
+She publishes and presents on topics related to doctoral nursing education and regularly contributes to the national conversation on issues confronting advanced nursing practice and the DNP degree.